AzzoAnthony/ECE366project2/README.md

 | Alan Hernandez | 656040456 |

 ### Contributions
+- Anthony and Alan provided helpful resources.
 - Mohamed coded the Fibonacci.asm program.
-- Anthony and Alan provided helpful resources.
-- Abdullah wrote the README file.
-- Anthony uploaded the code to Github
+- Anthony uploaded the code to Github.
-- Abdullah made the tar ball
+- Abdullah wrote the README file & made the tar ball.

 ### How to run the program
 1. Launch the MARS IDE (MIPS Assembler and Runtime Simulator)